mukkelimuuli/microscopy-image-tools/README.md

     * minpts, minimum points, which need to be inside the distance determined by eps for the "point cloud" to be defined as a cluster

-Version 2.0 can only read .oir files
+Note that version 2.0 can only read .oir files! :U+1F631:

 ## 3DsurfaceMapping